 It is informed by academics who are considered to be at the forefront of their respective fields in welfare assessment, animal management, evolutionary biology, and animal cognition.
 This includes Professor Daniel Mills, Professor Anna Wilkinson, and Professor Stuart Humphries.

-The range of specialist facilities available for the study of animal behaviour and welfare currently includes aquatic and reptile facilities, an insectary and a bioacoustics laboratory.
+The range of specialist facilities available includes aquatic and reptile facilities, an insectary, and a bioacoustics laboratory.